xuchen66/sphinx-emdocs/source/pixelsize-and-distortion-info.rst

 +--------------------------+-------------------+----------------------+

 Also the distortion information at these few mags.
 This mag distortion is believed due to strech on projection lens system.
-The measurement and correction programs are from http://grigoriefflab.janelia.org/magdistortion .
+The measurement and correction programs are used and available from http://grigoriefflab.janelia.org/magdistortion .

 **Table.2 Mag Distortion Parameters for K2 camera**